nuvibit/nuvibit.com/content/english/services/security/_index.md

       - title: "Image Lifecycle Management"
         enable: true
         content: "An EC2 image that is not sufficiently hardened provides a large attack surface for unauthorized access.<br><br>
-                  We help you create an image backing process that delivers hardened EC2 images to your organization and validates them continously."
+                  We help you create an image baking process that delivers hardened EC2 images to your organization and validates them continously."

       - title: "Logging and Monitoring"
         enable: true